suhasHere/moq-drafts/moq-usages/draft-jennings-moq-usages.md

 In this mode, the video applications transmits all the SVC layers under a single MOQT Track.
 When mapping to the MOQT object model, any of the methods described in {{moq-video}} can be leveraged to mapped the encoded bitstream into MOQT groups and objects.

-When transmitting all the layers as part of a single track, following properites needs to be considered:
+When transmitting all the layers as part of a single track, following properties needs to be considered:

-* Catalog should identify the SVC Codec information in its codec defintion.
+* Catalog should identify the SVC Codec information in its codec definition.

 * Media producer should map each video atom to the MOQ object in the decode order and can utilize any of the QUIC mapping methods described in {{quic-map}}.

-* Dependency information for all the layers (such as spatial/temporal layer identifiers, dependeny descriptions) are encoded in the bistream and/or container for media consumers to ensure sucessfull decoding.
+* Dependency information for all the layers (such as spatial/temporal layer identifiers, dependent descriptions) are encoded in the bitstream and/or container for media consumers to ensure successful decoding.

-The scheme to map all the layers to a single track is simple to implement and allows subscibers/media consumers can independently make layer drop decisions without needing any protocol exchanges (as needed in {{simulcast}}).
+The scheme to map all the layers to a single track is simple to implement and allows subscribers/media consumers can independently make layer drop decisions without needing any protocol exchanges (as needed in {{simulcast}}).
 However, such a scheme is constrained by disallowing receivers to subscribers to selectively subscribe to the layers of their interest.

 ### One SVC layer per MOQT Track